 Previous Law Enforcement Experience

 From 1998 to 2009, Jansen served in many roles in the Fort Thomas Police Department.
-From 2001-2004, Jansen was the primary investigator for the department, investigating serious criminal offenses reported to the police department.
+From1999 yo 2001 he served as the D.A.R.E.
+Officer for all of Fort Thomas Schools.
+Jansen was the primary investigator for the department, investigating serious criminal offenses reported to the police department from 2001 to 2004.
 In that role, he laid the groundwork for the city’s membership in Regional Organized Crime Information Center and implemented a computerized case management system.

 As a Fort Thomas police officer, he coordinated approximately 20 department personnel in the Volunteers of Police Service and coordinated the Citizens Police Academy from 2007 – 2008.
 He also served as a Community Resource Officer and drafted grants that generated $70,000 to improve the city’s policing effort.